 Saphir, please read the crash reports before offering advice.
 The user has Firefox on Windows XP (which the crash reports clearly show).

 Jamie, do you have Trusteer Rapport installed?
 This is most likely the cause of the crashes.
 Can you disable it if it's installed?
-Also, try to Reset Firefox Reset Firefox – easily fix most problems
+Also, try to Reset Firefox Refresh Firefox - reset add-ons and settings

 Modified by Tyler Downer